 Sustainable Development Benefits

-Municipal solid waste landfills are the second largest source of human-related methane emissions in the United States, accounting for approximately 23 percent of these emissions in 2007.
+Municipal solid waste landfills are the third largest source of human-related methane emissions in the United States, accounting for approximately 23 percent of these emissions in 2007.
 This project, in addition to producing renewable electricity, traps and destroys greenhouse gases otherwise emitted from the landfill.

 Additionally, the project provides good economic use of otherwise unusable land by transforming what was once considered waste into consumable energy.
 Revenues from the project’s sales are shared between Clinton County and the project’s operator, NEWS.